arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us.md

 - prioritizes code over storytelling
 - uses no metaphors (no boxes, no burritos)
 - does not require Category Theory
-- is concise
+- tries not to be verbose
-- jumps past some of the trivial introductory topics (e.g., defining what a pure function is)
+- jumps past some of the trivial introductory topics, such as defining what a pure function is
 - does not follow the classical Functors -> Monads narrative
 - is tailored for C# developers
 <!--more-->
-**Disclaimer**: here and there I use a bit of Haskell-like notation; I capitalize type names, I keep method names in lowercase, and I translate function signatures like `Func<string, int, double>` as `f :: String -> Int -> Double`.
+**Disclaimer**: here and there I use a bit of Haskell-like notation, translating function signatures like `Func<string, int, double>` as `f :: String -> Int -> Double`.
 Forgive me.

 # The Goal